uoregon-libraries/oc-filepurge/README.md

 ## Requirements

-The only hard requirement is OwnCloud 7 (haven't tested on 8).
+The only hard requirement is OwnCloud 7 or 8 (haven't tested on 9).
 For CentOS 7, this can be gotten via `yum install owncloud`.
 Yum will handle the dependencies for OwnCloud, resulting in a nearly ready server.

 It's probably a good idea to install MySQL as well, but the built-in support